Showing up in Google Maps but no calls

 Quick self-check (5 minutes)

 Open your listing like you’re a customer.
-Then answer these questions without “explaining it in your head”:
+Then answer these questions without explaining the answers in your head:

 - Is the category exactly what the customer is searching for?